Republic of Palau

 New Colombo Plan

-From 2014 to 2020, 75 New Colombo Plan students have visited the Republic of Palau.
-Fifteen of these students were from Flinders University and collaborated with the Micronesian Shark foundation to learn about marine tropical ecology, as well as the history, tradition and local language of Palau.
+Between 2014 to 2020, 75 New Colombo Plan students visited the Republic of Palau.
+Fifteen of these students were from Flinders University and collaborated with the Micronesian Shark Foundation to learn about marine tropical ecology, as well as the history, traditions and local language of Palau.

 Economic overview

-The International Monetary Fund characterises the Republic of Palau as a high-income microstate'.
-Palau's GDP per capita is just below that of the Commonwealth of the Northern Mariana Islands, significantly more than that of the neighbouring Federated States of Micronesia and Republic of the Marshall Islands, but around half that of Guam.
+The International Monetary Fund characterises the Republic of Palau as a high-income microstate.
 Palau's economy is dominated by grants, predominately as part of the Compact State Agreement with the United States, as well as tourism.
 Palau faces structural constraints similar to other small island states: a narrow economic base, remote location, small population, infrastructure challenges, limited business climate, and exposure to climate change impacts.
-Tourism has the potential to drive Palau's economic growth however this sector has been significantly impacted by COVID-19.
+Tourism has the potential to drive Palau's economic growth however this sector was significantly impacted by COVID-19.

 Trade and investment